pierre-24/ec-interface/DOCUMENTATION.md

 The value of `ne_zc` is the number of electrons that your system normally contains (which depends on the potential).
 Check, e.g., for `NELECT` in a VASP output.

-The value for `ne_added` and `ne_removed` depends on the capacitance of your systems, but they should not be very large (~10⁻⁴ e Å⁻² [to be multiplied by the slab surface], as recommended in [10.1021/acs.jctc.5b00170](https://dx.doi.org/10.1021/acs.jctc.5b00170)).
+Adjust `step`: it should be of ~10⁻⁴ e Å⁻², to be multiplied by twice the slab surface, as recommended in [10.1021/acs.jctc.5b00170](https://dx.doi.org/10.1021/acs.jctc.5b00170).
-Adjust `step` accordingly.
+Then, pick a value for `ne_added` and `ne_removed`, which should be multiple of `step`.
+Note that their values depend on the capacitance of your system...
+But they should not be large, since the corresponding change of potential should be withing acceptable range (see, e.g., [10.1088/1361-648X/ac0207](https://dx.doi.org/10.1088/1361-648X/ac0207) for more details).

 Finally, you can create the inputs for the calculation using:
 ```bash